 To get you started quickly, I put together a list of easy beneficial plant pairings you can use in your garden right away.
 This companion planting list includes many of the common vegetables you probably are already growing, and shows you what plants grow best together.

-- Dill with cabbage family and cucumbers – Dill helps to deter pest insects like the flea beetle.
+- Dill with cabbage family and cucumbers – Dill helps to deter pest insects like the flea beetles.
 Attracts pollinators and predatory insects that feed on pests like the cabbage worm.
 It’s also a favorite host plant for the black swallowtail butterfly!

 - Nasturtium with squash – Nasturtium companion planting deters squash bugs and other pests that plague squash plants.
 It also attracts pollinators, and looks beautiful flowering with the squash too.